LLNL/csld/manual.rst

   export_shengbte, "int x 3 int [int...]", "If specified, export force constants for calculation in ShengBTE.
 First 3 integers designate size of supercell for pair force constants, followed by list of orders to export. e.g. exporting Hessian matrix of a 5x5x5 supercell, as well as 3rd-order FCs with 5 5 5 2 3"

-- Prediction step to predict supercells forces or energies with known solution
+- Prediction of supercells forces or energies with known solution

   - switch "--pred_step STEP". **0** =skip, 1=load training setup correlation matrix from file, 2=compute, 3=compute & save.
 Use "csld_main --predict" to quickly predict supercells"
   - Settings in "[prediction]" with the same sets of tags as "[training]".
 Usually used together with "[fitting] solution_in = previous_solution"